LuffyKudo/Shogi-Themes/Ryoko/README.md

 # Ryoko (菱湖) Style Shogi Pieces

-Play shogi using Ryoko style shogi pieces on Lishogi!
+Play shogi using Ryoko calligraphy style shogi pieces on Lishogi!

 Ryoko style shogi pieces are based on the calligraphy of [Maki Ryōko (巻菱湖)](https://ja.wikipedia.org/wiki/%E5%B7%BB%E8%8F%B1%E6%B9%96), one of the Three Great Calligraphers of the late Edo period.
 Along with Kinki and Minase styles, Ryoko is one of the three most popular and used shogi pieces styles.